 The Final Word

 As I work toward transitioning toward healthier eating for my entire family, there are many considerations.
 For example, while pricing organic bread, I found it $1-$2 higher in cost.
 Limited budgets sometimes dictate our purchasing practices.
 My final word?
-If we all begin purchasing organic breads, they will become less expensive.
-Put your money where you mouth is.
+If we all begin purchasing organic bread, they will become less expensive.
+Put your money where your mouth is.
 I plan to.